MobaHinted/client/readme.md

 2. You'll also need an `.env` file setup with the following variables.
    - `RIOT_API_KEY` your [Riot API key](https://developer.riotgames.com/)

-> ~~You can skip this step, but then the queries will go through my [kernel](https://github.com/meraki-analytics/kernel) API proxy server.~~ (This is no longer currently implemented, it will be added again before release.)
->
-> (If you're building this project yourself though, then I assume the circumstances are such that you should use your own development key)

 3. Then you can build the executable, or execute the program directly.